 In addition to assets, the Statement of Net Position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element represents a consumption of net position that applies to a future period and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The District has two items that qualifies for reporting in this category.
+The District has three items that qualifies for reporting in this category.
 The first is the financial effect of deferred charges on advance refunding of general obligation serial bonds.
-The District reported \$306,223 of deferred outflows of resources that resulted from the difference in the net carrying value of the refunded debt over its reacquisition price.
-The second item in this category is related to pensions reported in the District-Wide Statement of Net Position, and is detailed further in Note 14.
+The District reported \$231,229 of deferred outflows of resources that resulted from the difference in the net carrying value of the refunded debt over its reacquisition price, detailed further in Note 13.
+The other two items in this category are related to pensions and other postemployment benefits obligation, which are reported in the District-Wide Statement of Net Position, and are detailed further in Notes 14 and 16, respectively.

 In addition to liabilities, the Statement of Net Position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
 The District has three items that qualify for reporting in this category.
 One is premiums on obligations and a deferred gain on refunding which resulted from a difference in carrying value of the refunded debt and its reacquisition price.
-These amounts are deferred and amortized over the shorter of the life of the refunded or refunding debt, or in case of the premium, over the life of the borrowing.
-The second item is related to pensions reported in the District-Wide Statement of Net Position, and is detailed further in Note 14.
-The third is related to the District's other post-employment benefits obligation, and is detailed further in Note 16.
+These amounts are deferred and amortized over the shorter of the life of the refunded or refunding debt, or in case of the premium, over the life of the borrowing, detailed further in Note 13.
+The other two items are related to pensions and other post-employment benefits obligation, which are reported in the District-Wide Statement of Net Position, and are detailed further in Notes 14 and 16, respectively.

 In addition to liabilities, the Governmental Funds Balance Sheet will sometimes report deferred inflows of resources when potential revenues do not meet the availability criterion for recognition in the current period.
 These amounts are recorded as deferred inflows of resources.
-The deferred inflows of resources on the Fund Level Statements represent New York State Supplemental aid and foster tuition amounts.
+The deferred inflows of resources on the Fund Level Statements represent New York State supplemental aid and foster tuition amounts.
 In subsequent periods, when the availability criterion is met, deferred inflows are classified as revenues.
 The District-Wide Financial Statements, however, report these deferred inflows of resources as revenues in accordance with the accrual basis of accounting and economic resources measurement focus.